vricot/Cyber-Museum/README.md

 The IMG folder holds all of the website images, some unused.

-Only the homepage, using index.html, is made so far; I will likely revisit to create other pages such as an ABOUT section!
+Only the homepage, using index.html, is made so far; I will likely revisit to create other pages such as an About section!

 The style.css stylesheet holds my personal extra styling that Bootstrap doesn't provide.